eyalcha/home-assistant-cookbook/chromecast_radio_player_card/README.md

 *Please :star: this repo if you find it useful*

-Lovelace card with pre-defined Israel radio station buttons to play on Chromecast device from.
+Lovelace card with pre-defined Israel radio station buttons to play on Chromecast device.

 ## Prerequisites